Stacey Campbell staceycampbell@yahoo.com

 NOK report from the Red Cross.
 Scan provided by Bev Smith.

 As the months and years ticked by after Will's death, Rachel and William Sr would receive various letters and packages from the Australian Military regarding Will's service and death.
 Rachel was living in Clifton Hill and William Sr had moved to a cottage in Warburton at the Seventh Day Adventist colony.[4]
-George Stap arrived back from France on 1 February 1919 on the "Argyllshire" and resumed living with Rachel.
+George Stap arrived back from France on 1 February 1919 on the Argyllshire and resumed living with Rachel.

 In March 1919 Rachel received a reply from the Red Cross answering her query about the location of Will's grave.
 The Red Cross provided families fairly detailed information, including injuries, locations of soldiers undergoing medical treatment, and in the case of fatalities as much information as could be gathered about the soldier's service and how they died.